 I began my career shooting the rapids of the Ottawa River—with a video camera, that is.
 That videography experience with Wilderness Tours Whitewater Rafting led to work as a producer for Rogers Television in Ottawa, Canada.
 I worked for twelve years and built lifelong friendships with my bright and talented Rogers co-workers, and along the way I learned how to write for the spoken word.

-When my second child was born I chose to work from home.
-My Rogers friendships and community connections led to freelance work as a video script writer.
+When my second child was born I chose to work from home as a freelance video script writer.

 Many of the writing principles that apply to spoken word and video scripts also apply to web content.
-That was the natural next step on my freelance writing path.
+That was the natural next step on a freelance writing path.